dwhwang/LoLItemUsage/README.md

 | lib/preparejson.php   | prepare data for front end website |
 | lib/SQLiteQueue.php   | handling queue using SQLite 3 |
 | lib/config.php        | configuartion file.
 Your API key goes here. |

+The back end process flow should be like this:

+1. getMatchData.php - get dataset into queue
+2. worker.php - call api to get raw json
+3. analyzer.php - extract data from raw json into database
+4. preparejson.php - get data from database and put into json for front end use

 #### Attribution